Script for Terminating an Employee: Everything You Need to Know

 One good sample of a properly handled termination discussion:

-Manager: Bob, I’ve asked you to meet with the Human Resource director and me today since you got to be aware that for some time now, we are not content with the value of your work.
+Boss: Bob, I’ve asked you to meet with the Human Resource director and me today since, as you’ve been aware that for some time now, we are not content with the value of your work.

-We’ve talked with you many times over the past few months, identifying the parts you needed to get better.
-Regrettably, we were not able to the improvement we were hoping to see.
+We’ve talked with you many times over the past few months, identifying the parts needing improvement.
+Regrettably, we were not able to see the improvement we were hoping to.

 With that being said, we have decided to end your time with us here.